scupit/json-to-cmake-rewrite/README.md

 # TODO
 - [ ] Write a proper README
+- [X] Retrieve imported libraries from a specified git link
+- [X] Change default C standard to C99
 - [ ] Create an example project in github and link it in this README
 - [ ] Allow imported libraries to be imported from outside the project tree
-- [ ] Retrieve imported libraries from a specified git link into a given directory
 - [ ] Allow file names to be specified using a json object.

 **Ex:**